Mr S. R. Nathan (Lifetime Achievement)

 For Mr Nathan, the opportunity of a university education is to be seized upon and made full use of in order to prepare for life.
 His links with NUS and FASS began in 1952 when he enrolled at the Faculty of Arts, University of Malaya.
 Not only was he an outstanding student, Mr Nathan’s passion for social causes led him to conduct research on gritty issues.
 His final year dissertation revealed that lodging-house keepers were running a system which amounted to debt enslavement of Asian seamen awaiting their next shipboard employment.
 These findings attracted the attention of the government, and eventually led to the setting up of the Asian Seamen’s Registry.

-Mr Nathan continues to be actively involved in education today.
+Mr Nathan remained actively involved in education today.
 He is a Distinguished Senior Fellow in the Singapore Management University, Nanyang Technological University, as well as the Institute of Southeast Asian Studies.
 He also holds the Honorary Doctor of Letters Degree from NUS.
-In 2013, Mr Nathan gave his support to set up the S R Nathan Professorship in Social Work in NUS, which enables the University to uphold the long-term goal of promoting social work education and encouraging research among scholars in Singapore and Asia on issues related to social development, poverty and asset building.
+In 2013, Mr Nathan gave his support to set up the S R Nathan Professorship in Social Work at NUS, which enables the University to uphold the long-term goal of promoting social work education and encouraging research among scholars in Singapore and Asia on issues related to social development, poverty and asset building.

 ^Back to top